 Time frame: A daily exercise log for the entire 6-month period

-Montreal Cognitive Assessment takes approximately 10 minutes for completion and the total score is ranged from 0 to 30.
+Montreal Cognitive Assessment takes approximately 10 minutes for completion and the total score ranges from 0 to 30.

 Time frame: At pre-test (before the intervention) and post-test (within 4 weeks after the intervention).